manasthakur/vim-sessionist/README.md

-# VimSessionist
+# vim-sessionist

 Vim supports sessions!!
 This means you can create project-specific workspaces (like IDEs), and open the saved workspaces directly.
 A session encompasses all open files, the cursor-location within them, and other vim-options set while creating the session.

-`VimSessionist` is a light-weight wrapper over the session-management commands in vim.
+`vim-sessionist` is a light-weight wrapper over the session-management commands in vim.
 It also automatically saves your last session.

 ## Features: